websight-io/docs/docs/cms/authors/component-libs/_component_article_template/index.md

 <!--
     Keep to the rules:
     -
-    Keep images that you insert into the article under _images.
+    Keep the images under _images.
-    If you mention any element that has or will have an article in the future - make a link to it.
+    If you mention an existing element - make a link to its article.
+    If you mention an existing element with no article - make a TODO.
-    Feel free to fix any missing references you find.
+    Fix any missing references found throughout your work -
-    -
-    Remove this comment from actual component page.
+    Remove this comment from the resulting page.
 -->

 # Put component name here

 _Since_: Kyanite version when the component was introduced.
+_Groups_: list of groups that component belongs to

 Add short component description.